GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/supporting-materials-considerations.md

 **Creating Regenerative Cycles**

 The goal is not just to gather enough resources to achieve immediate objectives, but to create systems that continue generating what the community needs over time.
-This might involve developing ongoing revenue sources, building endowments for long-term support, or creating cooperative enterprises that serve community needs while generating surplus for community priorities.
+This might involve developing ongoing revenue sources, building funds for long-term support, or creating cooperative enterprises that serve community needs while generating surplus for community priorities.

 Traditional ecological knowledge teaches us that healthy systems are regenerative—they create more abundance over time rather than depleting their resource base.
 Economic activities that follow these principles contribute to long-term community sustainability rather than short-term financial gain.

-## <a id="knowing-good-path"></a>Knowing We Are on a Good Path
+## <a id="recognizing-good-relation"></a>Recognizing When We Walk in Good Relation

 *Traditional Indigenous teachings suggest that success is measured not by what a community accumulates, but by what it leaves for the children—not by what it takes, but by what it restores.*